Skip to Content

 We don't recommend you travel with expensive jewellery (or other high value items) - it will not be required in the evenings and you won't have to worry about securing it in hotel safes during the day.
 It is a condition of walking with Hedonistic Hiking that you have adequate travel insurance for your belongings.

 You will not need to worry about having a different outfit for every evening - we certainly don't!
-If you are travelling with more than one medium-sized suitcase and your day-pack, we cannot absolutely guarantee that we will be able to transport excess luggage whilst on the tour, as the space in the vans is limited.
+As explained above, if you are travelling with more than one medium-sized suitcase and your day-pack, we cannot guarantee to be able to transport excess luggage whilst on the tour, as the space in the vans is limited.
+If you have concerns about this there are companies in Europe, such as Send My Bag, who will move luggage for you from city to city, meaning anything you don't need on the tour can be waiting for you at the end of the hike.

 For added security leave a photocopy of your passport at home.